NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Principles of Good Programming.md

 			+ Open/Closed principle
 	+ inversion of control?
 		+ Hollywood principle: "Don't call us, we call you!"
-		+ high level uses low level, not the other way aroun
+		+ high level uses low level, not the other way around
 + Usability and Simplicity
 	+ keep everything simple
 		+ single responsibility
 		+ avoid premature optimization
+	+ adhere to expectations and intuitive usage
 		+ easy to use right, hard to use wrong
-	+ adhere to expectations, intuitive usage
 		+ Principle of least astonishment
 		+ Don’t make me think
 		+ Code for the Maintainer